-You can dynamically apportion resources that are statically allocated to YARN and Impala by using dynamic resource pools.
+Cloudera Manager allows you to manage mechanisms for dynamically apportioning resources statically allocated to YARN and Impala using dynamic resource pools.

-Depending on the version of CDH you are using, dynamic resource pools in Cloudera Manager support the following scenarios:
+Depending on the version of CDH you are using, dynamic resource pools in Cloudera Manager support the following resource management (RM) scenarios:

-• YARN (CDH 5) - YARN manages the virtual cores, memory, running applications, maximum resources for undeclared children (for parent pools), and scheduling policy for each pool.
-In the preceding diagram, three dynamic resource pools-Dev, Product, and Mktg with weights 3, 2, and 1 respectively-are defined for YARN.
-If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool receives 30% x 2/6 (or 10%) of the total cluster resources.
-If no applications are using the Dev and Mktg pools, the YARN Product pool is allocated 30% of the cluster resources.
+- (CDH 5) YARN Independent RM YARN manages the virtual cores, memory, running applications, and scheduling policy for each pool.
+In the preceding diagram, three dynamic resource pools Dev, Product, and Mktg with weights 3, 2, and 1 respectively are defined for YARN.
+If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool will receive 30% x 2/6 (or 10%) of the total cluster resources.
+If there are no applications using the Dev and Mktg pools, the YARN Product pool will be allocated 30% of the cluster resources. - (CDH 5) YARN and Impala Independent RM YARN manages the virtual cores, memory, running applications, and scheduling policy for each pool; Impala manages memory for pools running queries and limits the number of running and queued queries in each pool.

-• Impala (CDH 5 and CDH 4) - Impala manages memory for pools running queries and limits the number of running and queued queries in each pool.
+- (CDH 5 and CDH 4) Impala Independent RM Impala manages memory for pools running queries and limits the number of running and queued queries in each pool. - (CDH 5) YARN and Impala Integrated RM -